Graphs

 -

-Variable simout allows you to work with the results of a model simulation via the command line or script editor, for example, using the library Plots.
+Variable simout allows you to work with the results of a model simulation via command line or script editor, for example, using the library Plots.